afollestad/node-deploy/README.md

 * `[project-id]`: The identifier of the project to start.

-This will execute the runner (`nodedeploy-server` or `app.js`) on the remote nodedeploy-server for this project.
+This will execute the runner (`nodedeploy-server` or `app.js`) on the remote server for this project.
 Output will be logged into the project directory.

 ---